 After that, the rub components will heat up, which results in the development of bark.

 After the development of bark, the smoke will deposit on the bark rather than meat.

-So low and slow cooking will allow meat to absorb more than enough smoke to give a delicious smoky Flavor before the development of bark.
+So low and slow cooking will allow the meat to absorb more than enough smoke to give a delicious smoky Flavor before the development of bark.

-While in the case of high-temperature cooking, the rub will be heated quickly and form a crispy structure on the surface of the meat.
+In the case of high-temperature cooking, the rub will be heated quickly and form a crispy structure on the surface of the meat.